KATBlackCoder/Translate-AI/@memory-bank/frontend_architecture.md

 *   **`project/`**: Components for the project translation feature.
 This includes:
     *   `ProjectSelector.vue` (renamed from `ProjectTranslator.vue`): Handles project folder selection and initiates automatic string extraction.
     *   `ProjectStringsReview.vue`: Allows users to review extracted strings and configure/start the batch translation process.
     *   `ProjectStringsResult.vue` (renamed from `BatchTranslationControls.vue`): Displays the results of the batch translation, including any errors.
+Also includes buttons to trigger reconstruction/packaging, saving the ZIP, and showing the saved ZIP in the folder.
 *   **`settings/`**: (Future) Components for the application settings page/modal.
 *   **`glossary/`**: (Future) Components for the glossary management interface.